CS-5/eventflare/packages/api/README.md

-# cf-workers-base
+# ʕ •́؈•̀) `workers-typescript-template`

-A template repository (of sorts) for basing my future Cloudflare Workers projects off of.
-Note: This based on Typescript and does not have any built-in testing
+A batteries included template for kick starting a TypeScript Cloudflare worker project.

+## Note: You must use [wrangler](https://developers.cloudflare.com/workers/cli-wrangler/install-update) 1.17 or newer to use this template.

 ## 🔋 Getting Started